 Olive oil is the foundation of almost every homemade dish, in addition to a central ingredient in most DIY face or hair masks.
 And you can now add “home cleaner” to that list.
 According to House Beautiful, this extremely versatile fat also makes for a great stainless steel cleaner and will leave your kitchen sink or refrigerator looking fresh.
 What’s more, it will also keep water marks from showing up in the future.

-For the full list of foods you can clean with head over to House Beautiful, and shop the go-to cleaning essentials that our editors swear by.
+For the full list of foods, you can clean with head over to House Beautiful.